 Vpered KoZa!
-Can Navalny mobilise the Coalition of the Fed Up? | STOLYPIN
+Can Navalny mobilise the Coalition of the Fed-Up? | STOLYPIN

 KoZa in play

 While the KPRF leadership may continue to play fake politics, the day when this really works may be coming to an end.
 It is not just floating voters that are looking elsewhere.
-It was striking, for example, to see Communist Moscow city councillor Evgeny Stupin – a former Investigatory Committee investigator – detained in Sunday’s protests.
+It was striking, for example, to see Communist Moscow City Councillor Evgeny Stupin – a former Investigatory Committee investigator – detained in Sunday’s protests.

 But KoZa seems more fitful than ever, looking for someone who can mobilise and inspire it.
 Navalny’s high-stakes gamble of returning to Russia was a powerful move, but it is not likely that street protests alone will be enough, especially as the state is clearly willing to respond with force.
 Can Team Navalny maintain and extend their national network and act as a party de facto?
 Can they form alliances with other movements and even subvert and co-opt members of other parties, from the KPRF to the new Just Russia – For Truth composite?
 Can they craft a message beyond contempt for the ‘Party of Crooks and Thieves’?